The Out of Africa Theory

 However, when depending on nothing but fossils, we have to take something into consideration, and that is that fossils alone may not be a sure way of determining the past, or an evolutionary process of mankind’s development.
 As Bernard Heuvelmans stated in a letter (April 15, 1986) to researcher Stephen Bernath, who was working for Michael Cremo and Richard Thompson; "Do not overestimate the importance of the fossil record.
 Fossilization is a very rare, exceptional phenomenon, and the fossil record cannot thus give us an exact image of life on earth during the past geological periods.
 The fossil record of primates is particularly poor because very intelligent and cautious animals can avoid more easily the very conditions of fossilization–such as sinking in mud or peat, for instance."

 In this way, the most advanced or intelligent beings are the most likely not to be found as fossils.
 Furthermore, in the Vedic civilization, the common way to deal with the dead was through ritual cremation.
 Therefore, fossils of humanlike beings from that society is least likely, though there have been some buried bodies that have been found.
 Nonetheless, when we put all of the evidence together, including whatever fossils have been found from ancient layers of earth, and recent sightings of humanlike beings that wander in the wilderness, the conclusion is that many species of humanlike creatures have been simultaneously existing throughout the world in various environments for millions of years, rather than displaying a sequential pattern of evolution from one type of body or species to the next.
+So. it may not necessarily be that one species of humanity gives way to another, while the previous species ceases to exist.
 We will discuss this more as we proceed through this article.

 EVIDENCE AGAINST OUT OF AFRICA